UEA ENV Climatic Research Unit Climate Data Temperature

 About CRUTEM

 CRUTEM is a dataset derived from air temperatures near to the land surface recorded at weather stations across all continents of Earth.
 It has been developed and maintained by the Climatic Research Unit since the early 1980s, with funding provided mostly by the US Department of Energy.
 The lead scientist for most of this work was Professor Phil Jones, though many colleagues have also contributed.
-In recent years, the Met Office Hadley Centre (MOHC) have also been involved, especially in the regular updating of the operational version of CRUTEM (current version CRUTEM4).
+In recent years, the Met Office Hadley Centre (MOHC) have also been involved, especially in the regular updating of the operational version of CRUTEM (current version CRUTEM5).
 CRUTEM has been combined with the MOHC's dataset of sea surface temperatures to provide a near-global dataset of temperatures across Earth's surface, called HadCRUT.
-For example, the current version HadCRUT4 combines CRUTEM4 and HadSST3.
-These datasets have been widely used for assessing the possibility of anthropogenic climate change.
+For example, the current version HadCRUT5 combines CRUTEM5 and HadSST4.
+These datasets have been widely used for assessing anthropogenic climate change.

-The latest version of CRUTEM is called CRUTEM4 and is available in text and netCDF formats at the Climatic Research Unit and at the Met Office Hadley Centre.
+The latest version of CRUTEM is available in text and netCDF formats at the Climatic Research Unit and at the Met Office Hadley Centre.

-To access CRUTEM4 through Google Earth, download the following KML file and open it in Google Earth:
+To access CRUTEM5 land temperature data through Google Earth, download the following KML file and open it in Google Earth:

 IMPORTANT: on some Macs, running Mac OS X 10.10.0 or later, choosing to view a larger annual or seasonal plot may crash Google Earth when you try to go "Back to Google Earth".
 One work-around (April 2016) is to select/tick "Show web results in external browser" under the "General" tab in your Mac's Google Earth preferences.